© Crown copyright 2017

 - any other relevant factors

-Goodwill within the leisure sector (eg hotels, nursing homes, public houses etc) will be considered by SAV along with Royal Institute of Chartered Surveyors qualified valuers within the Valuation Office Agency.
+Goodwill within the leisure sector (for example, hotels, nursing homes, public houses) will be considered by SAV along with Royal Institute of Chartered Surveyors qualified valuers within the Valuation Office Agency.

 SAV may be asked to consider the value of quoted shares where: